2009 Brisbane & Auckland WTA Singles Results

 #11 Nadia Petrova RUS meningitis

-#20 Katarina Srebotnik SLO achilles injury
+#20 Katarina Srebotnik SLO left achilles injury

 #61 Pauline Parmentier FRA